 As of June 30, 2009, there were outstanding warrants to purchase 6,839,606 shares of our common stock, including 620,095 warrants exercisable at a price of \$0.35 per share, issued in conjunction with a convertible bridge loan we undertook in July 2007, and 4,689,291 warrants exercisable at a price of \$0.46 per share, issued in conjunction with the private offering we completed in October 2008, including 4,552,862 warrants issued to investors and 136,429 warrants issued to consultants who provided services in connection with the offering.
 These warrants are immediately exercisable (except for a provision that prohibits exercise of warrants if it would cause the holder to hold more than 4.99% of the outstanding shares of common stock) and have a three year term.
-If there is no effective registration statement registering the underlying shares by August 31, 2009, these warrants contain cashless exercise provisions that allow the holder to exercise the warrant for a lesser number of shares of common stock in lieu of paying cash.
-The number of shares that would be issued in this case would be based upon the market price of the common stock at the time of the net exercise, or if there is no market price, the price per share as determined by mutual agreement of the Company and the holder.
-As of June 30, 2009, there were warrants to purchase 970,000 shares at \$.65 issued in connection with a private placement in April, May and June 2009, and there are other outstanding warrants to purchase 560,220 shares of our common stock at exercise prices ranging from \$.02 to \$1.67 per share.
+If there is no effective registration statement registering the underlying shares by August 31, 2009, these warrants contain cashless exercise provisions that allow the holder to be ased upon the market price of the common stock at the time of the net exercise, or if there is no market price, the price per share as determined by mutual agreement of the Company and the holder.
+As of June 30, 2009, there were warrants to purchase 970,000 shares at \$.65 issued in connection with a private placement in April, May and June 2009, and there are other outstanding warrants to purchase of our common stock at exercise prices ranging from \$.02 to \$1.67 per share.